-We may hold information about you even if we do not offer you a card the first time that you apply to us and we will continue to keep data about you after your account is closed as described below.
+We may hold personal information about you even if we do not offer you a card the first time that you apply to us.
+We will continue to keep information about you after your account is closed.
+For more details about how long we retain your information please see section "How long we retain your personal information for".
 We will not hold information that is excessive or where there is no reason to continue to hold the information.

-We get information about you from a number of sources.
-For example, information that:
+We get personal information about you from a number of sources.
+For example, personal information that:

-- you give us when you check your eligibility for a card or apply to us;
+- you give us when you apply to us;

-- you give to us in emails, letters, during phone calls, when registering for services or in any other way;
+- you give to us in emails, letters, during phone calls (including any phone numbers that you use to contact us on) and when registering for services;

 - you give when you participate in customer surveys, promotions or competitions;